 Pets improve our productivity.

 Sure, they may require some short walks during the day, which means more time away from your desk.
-But their sweetness, energy and love make us happier during the day.
-And being happier makes us more productive.
-We're not worrying about staying at work late with the dog left at home all day long.
-Research from Virginia Commonwealth University shows that when we're happier, we produce better work and overall better outcomes.
+But their sweetness, energy, and love make us happier during the day.
+Being happier makes us more productive.
+We're not worrying about staying at work late with the dog left at home all day.
+Research from Virginia Commonwealth University shows that when our pets come to work with us, we're happier, and we produce better work and overall better outcomes.